Use of $Z$ polarization in $e^+e^- \to ZH$ to measure the triple-Higgs coupling: polarization parameters and lepton angular asymmetries

 $A_{yz}$ can therefore be used to determine the triple-Higgs coupling independent of the tree-level anomalous $ZZH$ couplings. $a_Z$ also gets contribution from the triple-Higgs coupling at loop level, but working to linear order in the anomalous couplings, Im $( a_Z^{\ast} b_Z)/\vert a_Z \vert^2$ is simply Im $b_Z$.

 We now evaluate the contribution of the triple-Higgs coupling to the asymmetry $A_{yz}$.
 The tree-level $b_Z$, if any, being real, will not contribute to the asymmetry.
 The contribution of $a_Z$, appearing in denominator of the asymmetry, will be restricted, for consistency to $a_Z = 1$, since the contribution of any anomalous coupling $\delta a_Z = a_Z - 1$ will appear only as $\delta a_Z ^2$, and hence can be neglected.

-We include the possibility of longitudinal electron polarization of 80\% and positron polarization of 30\% (except in the case of the colliders CLIC and FCC, where only polarized electron beams are envisaged in the former case, and no beam polarization in the latter).
+We include the possibility of longitudinal electron polarization of 80\% and positron polarization of 30\% for the ILC, and only polarized electrons with 80\% polarization for CLIC.
+There are studies which consider the possibility of incorporating polarized beams at CEPC as well as FCC-ee, which we hope will allow their advantage to be utilized.
 Since we find the most advantageous configuration as $(P_{e^-}, P_{e^+}) = ( -0.8, +0.3)$, we show results of only this combination.
 Moreover, for simplicity and uniformity, we assume that the full luminosity to be available for the polarized beam combination, though many staging possibilities have been considered while planning future experiments.

+That such a combination of beam polarization enhances the asymmetry can be seen from the following arguments.
+As we argued earlier, $A_{yz}$ is odd under T. Now, all momenta transform in the same way under parity P as under T, i.e., they reverse their signs.
+In addition, under P, the helicities change sign.
+Thus, if P is a symmetry of the theory, $A_{yz}$ being odd under P would vanish.
+Our theory is not symmetric under P, since the left-hand and right-handed couplings of $Z$ to leptons are different.
+But because $c_V \approx -0.06$ is numerically small, there is an approximate P invariance, and the asymmetry turns out to be proportional to $c_V$, and therefore small.
+In the presence of significant beam polarizations which are opposite in sign for the $e^-$ and $e^+$, the P symmetry is no longer an approximate symmetry.
+There is quite a large P violation, and as a result, $A_{yz}$ is greatly enhanced.

+We can see how this works out in practice from explicit expressions. $A_{yz}$ arises from a combination of the imaginary parts of the density matrix elements $\rho(\pm,0)$.
+It can be seen from eqs. (\ref{helamp1})-(\ref{helamp6}) that the contribution to these matrix elements from the $e^-$ and $e^+$ helicity combinations $(-,+)$ and $(+,-)$ occur with opposite signs, in addition to the different couplings $(c_V+c_A)$ and $(c_V-c_A)$, respectively.
+Since numerically $c_V$ is much smaller than $c_A$ in magnitude, this results in a partial cancellation in the calculation of $\rho(+,0)$ as well as that of $\rho(-,0)$, giving a coupling dependence of $2c_Vc_A$ in the numerator of the asymmetry as compared to $c_V^2+c_A^2$ in the cross section appearing in the denominator of the asymmetry.
+In the presence of polarization, the factors $(c_V+c_A)^2$ and $(c_V-c_A)^2$ get different polarization dependent factors, preventing the partial cancellation, and thus enhancing the asymmetry.

 For an asymmetry, the estimated error takes the form

 with $\sigma_{SM}$ being the SM cross section for the process $e^+e^- \to Z^*H \to \ell\bar{\ell}H$ ($\ell= e, \mu$) at a collider with integrated luminosity $\mathcal{L}$ and $A_{SM}$ is the corresponding value of asymmetry in the SM.